bonusly/un-handbook/README.md

 Embodying this value means:
 * Take responsibility to share information that may help others (with context)
+* Embrace and contribute to a culture of writing
 * Share what you’ve learned
 * Be vulnerable - talk about mistakes, failures, and bad news
 * Create an environment where it’s easy to get information